johnnysands/agentgraph/README.md

 print(output["final"])
 ```

-There is also a decorator form for adding functions to SimpleGraph.
+Functions can also be added to SimpleGraph with a decorator.

 ```python
 graph = SimpleGraph()